m-philipp/ip_collector/README.md

 Service that allows you to collect (public) IPs via a simple http GET.
 Therefore this service stores IPs calling a Page in a MySQL DB.

-Be aware that this service is algthough displaying what it had stored in the DB.
+Be aware that this service is although displaying what it has stored in his DB.
 So it's easy to access (But doesn't supply any privacy).

 ## Installation